 Miley, unwilling to accept that her best days in show business are over, has shamelessly pursued fame since escaping Disney's control.
 During the 2013 MTV awards, she put her new super-sexed persona on display to mixed reviews.
 She danced provocatively on stage with Robin Thicke, donning a nude bikini and pointing a huge foam finger at her crotch.
 While Walt Disney rolled over in his grave, she made it crystal clear that Hannah Montana was a thing of the past.
 With a famous father and Dolly Parton as her honorary godmother, Miley has grown up around the rich and famous and knows what it takes to stay on top.

 6. Joan Rivers

 The late Joan Rivers pursued fame doggedly for over six decades, experiencing the highest highs and the lowest lows until her death in 2014 at age 81.
-She became the first woman to host a late night network talk show but got fired after only one year.
-She was famously banned from The Tonight Show (which she had once regularly guest hosted) for 23 years until Jimmy Fallon invited her back on in 2014.
+She became the first woman to host a late-night network talk show but got fired after only one year.
+She was famously banned from The Tonight Show (which she had regularly guest-hosted) for 23 years until Jimmy Fallon invited her back on in 2014.

 4. Jennifer Lopez

 J. Lo has given relentless ambition a pretty face since grabbing our attention in 1991 as a Fly Girl dancer on In Living Color.
-Her endless drive and immense talent have taken her in many directions: actress, singer, dancer, American Idol judge, business woman, producer, and Las Vegas performer.
-She currently stars in the police drama, Shades of Blue, which she produces with Ryan Seacrest.
+Her endless drive and immense talent have taken her in many directions: actress, singer, dancer, American Idol judge, businesswoman, producer, and Las Vegas performer.
+She starred in the police drama, Shades of Blue, which she produces with Ryan Seacrest.